The Digital Hum

 The sound of common sense screaming over the high-pitched whine of the 21st Century.

-You don’t need another smug guru telling you how to prompt your way to success.
+You don’t need another smug guru telling you how to AI your way to success.
 You need to know exactly how the relentless, expensive march of technology is genuinely screwing up your ordinary, messy human life.

 This newsletter is the cynical, exhausted tour guide for the background noise of the impending technological apocalypse.